Skip to content

 An educational infographic titled "Fog Coating vs. Painting Stucco" featuring a Stucco Champions expert comparing cement-based fog coating with acrylic-based painting finishes.

-Stucco application is an ancient trade, and while the materials have evolved, the tools remain surprisingly traditional.
-Whether you are a DIYer attempting a small patch or an apprentice looking to build your kit, understanding the specific purpose of each tool is critical.
-Using a concrete trowel for stucco, or the wrong float for texture, will result in a sloppy finish that fails to bond.
+Stucco application is a historic trade, and while the materials have evolved with modern chemistry, the core tools remain surprisingly traditional.
+Whether you are a homeowner attempting a small patch or an apprentice building your kit, understanding the specific purpose of each tool is critical.

-1. Lathing Tools: The Foundation
+1. Lathing Tools: Building the Skeleton

 Free Assessment